Kongsberg: Culture

-Sports
+Sport

 The town is known for many great ski jumpers.
 Birger Ruud and his two brothers, as well as many other townsmen, such as Petter Hugsted, won numerous medals in Winter Olympics and other international championships in the 1930s and 1940s.
 The first ski jumping technique, the Konsberger was developed by Jacob Tullin Thams and Sigmund Ruud in Kongsberg, and was the most popular ski jumping technique from the late 1920s to the late 1950s.
 Their medals and equipment can be seen at the Kongsberg Skiing Museum (Kongsberg Skimuseum) which is co-located with the Norwegian Mining Museum (Norsk Bergverksmuseum) in central Kongsberg.
 Inventor of the modern ski binding, Norwegian-American skier and Olympic skiing coach Hjalmar Hvam, was born in Kongsberg in 1902.

 Recent winter sports athletes of the Kongsberg region include Olympic snowboarders Stine Brun Kjeldaas, Silje Norendal and Halvor Lunn; cross-country ski sprinter Børre Næss of the village Efteløt; and ski jumper Sigurd Pettersen of nearby municipality Rollag (60 km/37 mi north of Kongsberg).
 A large ski centre for alpine skiing and snowboarding, with several lifts and ca 320 m of height difference has been in operation and gradually expanding since 1965.
 Kongsberg hosted the cross-country skiing parts of the 2006 Nordic skiing National Championships.
 The arranging sports club was IL Skrim, the ski tracks being located at Heistadmoen, a former military camp.

 The local basketball team Kongsberg Miners is regarded one of the best teams in the country.

 The 1978 World Orienteering Championships were held in Kongsberg.

+Motorcycle speedway has been prominent in Kongsberg.
+The first track existed at the Kongsberg Idrettsparken and it held the final of the Norwegian Individual Speedway Championship in 1969.
+More recently speedway practices have sporadically been run on an oval track (known as Basserudåsen Speedway) constructed by the NMK Kongsberg, adjacent to the Kongsberg Motorsenter Gokart.
+This site also held the final of the Norwegian Championships in 1997, 1998 and 2003.